 O'Henry Peach Tree

-Your O’Henry Peach Tree is of course best known for the fruit it provides.
-Large, firm and slightly fuzzy, it will be a satisfying handful on harvest day in August.
-Even the outer appearance of this peach is outstanding, a lovely contrast to the green foliage as the red globes dangle amid the branches.
+O'Henry Peaches are large, firm and slightly fuzzy, ready for harvest late in the season.
+Even the outer appearance of this peach is marvelous, an exquisite contrast to the green foliage as the ruby-red globes dangle among the branches.

-You won’t have any complaints about the flavor either.
-The yellow-fleshed, semi-freestone fruit is streaked with red hues and as sweet and juicy as you could hope for.
-It’s superb eaten right off the tree, still warm from the sun’s rays, but also keeps well on the kitchen counter.
-It can even be easily frozen for future use.
+Characterized by yellow-fleshed, semi-freestone fruit streaked with red hues, these peaches are as sweet and juicy as you could expect them to be.
+O'Henry Peaches are perfect for eating right off of your tree, while they’re still warm from the sun's rays.
+They also keep quite well on the kitchen counter… or if you prefer, they can be canned, dehydrated - even frozen for future use.

 Buying Options for Plants